Swedes are like a bottle of vodka: from the outside they look unexcited, calm, pure like water, colorless. But once they open up…

 If you ever do something embarrassing in Sweden, no problem, your Swedish friends won’t blame you – as long as you can blame it on the alcohol.

 Don’t take drunk Swedes too seriously

-Invitations to a party or paintball shooting next weekend shall be taken not too seriously when the Swede who just got to know you is obviously drunk.
+Invitations to a party or paintball shooting next weekend shall be taken not too seriously when the Swede who you just met is obviously drunk.
 They mean well.
-But don’t remind that person when they have sobered up to ask them where you are going to meet.
-Instead let them come back to you to show you they also mean it in their “sober self”.
-In that case you’ll get an invite via sms or Facebook messenger.
+But don’t ask that person the next day, once they have sobered up, where you are going to meet.
+Instead let them come back to you to show you that they also mean it in their “sober self”.
+In that case you’ll get an invite via sms or messenger.
 So don’t be disappointed if you don’t receive anything.
 You don’t have to save the date in the calendar right away.